What is Compulsive Buying Disorder?

 Compulsive Buying Disorder Caregiver Tips

 - Be a supportive shopping partner.
 Compulsive shoppers are most vulnerable when they’re shopping on their own.
-Find time to go with your loved one on shopping trips, and be a gentle voice of reason against impulse buys and unnecessary purchases.
+So find time to go with your loved one on shopping trips, and be a gentle voice of reason against impulse buys and unnecessary purchases.

 - Learn how to support your loved one’s coping skills.
 Compulsive shopping helps your loved one soothe negative feelings.
-Help them to find other ways to make themselves feel better, and be supportive of their efforts to redirect their behavior.
+Help them find other ways to make themselves feel better and support their efforts to redirect their behavior.

 - Call in the professionals.
 It’s important to know when you need help.
-Seek the advice of a mental health professional or support group before the disorder has major negative consequences.
+Seek the advice of a mental health professional or support group before the disorder has significant negative consequences.

 Compulsive Buying Disorder Brain Science

 Compulsive buying behavior has been a controversial topic in the fields of psychiatry and neuroscience.
-One point of controversy is disagreement over whether CBD should be considered an addiction like addictions to drugs and other substances.
+One point of controversy is disagreement over whether CBD should be considered an addiction like the addiction to drugs and other substances.
 In general, the field of psychiatry has been reluctant to classify behavior-related disorders like CBD as addictions.
-In the current version of the DSM, the only behavioral addiction officially considered to be a diagnosable disorder is gambling disorder.
+In the current version of the DSM, the only behavioral addiction officially considered a diagnosable disorder is gambling disorder.

-CBD does have some similarities with substance and behavioral addictions like gambling disorder in terms of behavior patterns and patterns of brain activity in sufferers.
+CBD does have some similarities with substance and behavioral addictions, like gambling disorder, in terms of behavior patterns and patterns of brain activity in sufferers.
 But there are significant differences, too.
-Substance addictions tend to initially occur at a young age, while CBD usually first appears in early adulthood.
-CBD also tends to occur only in developed, affluent societies, in contrast to other addictions, which occur more universally.
+For example, substance addictions tend to initially occur at a young age, while CBD usually first appears in early adulthood.
+CBD also tends to occur only in developed, affluent societies, unlike other addictions, which occur more universally.

 More research is needed to determine whether the same brain chemical processes that produce substance addictions are also present in CBD.
-A better understanding of the cause and underlying neurological mechanism of the disorder is a key to developing more effective treatments.
+A better understanding of the disorder’s cause and the underlying neurological mechanism is the key to developing more effective treatments.

 Compulsive Buying Disorder Research